 Work related exposures to an infection risk should be managed in accordance with the SA Health Prevention and Responding to Work Related Exposure to Infectious Diseases Policy Guideline (PDF 672KB).

-Detailed information regarding the selection and use of PPE can be found in the SA Health Personal Protective Equipment (PPE) Selection Policy Guideline.
+Selection and use of PPE guidance can be found in the SA Health Personal Protective Equipment (PPE) Selection Policy Guideline (PDF860KB).

-For further information protection from infections, contact SA Health's Infection Control Service.
+For further information protection from infections, contact the SA Health Infection Control Service.